Here's all you need to know about the swanky Nusa Dua neighbourhood - your personal guide to the most luxurious resorts, restaurants, beaches & more!

 Best for families: Hilton Bali Resort

 Located on the top of a 40-meter cliff, the Hilton Bali Resort is a gorgeous family destination that still captures that five-star resort feel.
 For the little ones, there’s a dedicated kid’s pool, a sandy lagoon, waterslides to splish and splash in, tennis courts, and an indoor-outdoor Jungle Kids Club playground with an awesome climbing wall, trampoline and professional supervision.
-Meanwhile, mums and dads can enjoy the five scrummy restaurants, the cosy daybeds by the lagoon and the gorgeous treatments at the lush Mandara Spa.
+Meanwhile, mums and dads can enjoy the four scrummy restaurants, the cosy daybeds by the lagoon and the gorgeous treatments at the lush Mandara Spa.

 Hilton Bali Resort, Jl Raya Nusa Dua Selatan, Nusa Dua, p. +62 361 773 377, e. email@example.com.